How to access national parks and hiking trails in Estonia by public transport

 How to get to Paunküla by public transport?

-For the return journey, the most convenient bus, again number 140, reaches Rõõsa at 17:04 and arrives at Estonia stop at 18:04.
-Number 139 passes Rõõsa at 18:53 and arrives in Tallinn at 20:07, though the final stop is not Estonia but Balti Jaam.
-For those camping, there’s also a morning bus, at 9:54.
-A one-way ticket costs €3,70.
+For the return journey, the most convenient bus, again number 140, reaches Rõõsa at 17:04 (16:54 in weekends) and arrives at Estonia stop an hour later.
+Number 139 passes Rõõsa at 18:53 (weekdays only) and arrives in Tallinn at 20:06, though the final stop is not Estonia but Balti Jaam.
+For those camping, there are also a few morning buses back.

 It’s very much worthwhile to come early – i.e. by bus!
 When we arrived on the morning bus, we had the place to ourselves.
 When we left, the car park had filled up completely.